ruby2d/ruby2d.com/_pages/learn/2d-basics.md

 {% include warning.html icon="🚧" message="This page is a work in progress!" %}

-This page contains informations about basic classes used to render objects to the window.
+This page contains information about the basic classes used to render objects to the window.

 # Common behavior

-Since, since the end, all of those objects end up in the window, there is some common behavior they all present.
+Since, in the end, all of those objects end up in the window, there is some common behavior they all share.

 ## z

-`z` value is interpreted as z-index for rendered objects.
-Objects with higher `z` value will be rendered on the top of objects with smaller `z` value.
+`z` value is interpreted as the z-index for rendered objects.
+An object with a higher `z` value will be rendered on top of an object with a lower `z` value.

-For all objects the default value of `z` is `0`.
+For all objects, the default value of `z` is `0`.
 This means initialization for all objects can be expanded like this:

 ```ruby
 Square.new(z: 0)